Fareed Zakaria: Honors and awards

-Zakaria has been nominated five times for the National Magazine Award, and won it once, for his columns and commentary.
+Zakaria won the National Magazine Award in 2010 for his columns and commentary.
 His show has won a Peabody Award and been nominated for several Emmys.
-He was conferred India Abroad Person of the Year 2008 award on 20 March 2009, in New York.
+He was conferred India Abroad Person of the Year 2008 award on March 20, 2009, in New York.
 Filmmaker Mira Nair, who won the award for year 2007, honored her successor.
+In January 2010, Zakaria was given the Padma Bhushan award by the Indian government for his contribution to the field of journalism.
+In 2019, Zakaria was listed as one of Foreign Policy's "Top 10 Global Thinker of the Last 10 Years".
+In 2020, Zakaria was awarded the International Center for Journalists (ICFJ) Founders Award for Excellence in Journalism.

 He has received honorary degrees from Harvard University, Brown University, Duke University, Johns Hopkins University, the University of Miami, Oberlin College, Bates College, and the University of Oklahoma among others.
 He was the 2000 Annual Orator of the Philomathean Society of the University of Pennsylvania.

-In January 2010, Zakaria was given the Padma Bhushan award by the Indian government for his contribution to the field of journalism.

-He has served on the boards of the Council on Foreign Relations, Columbia University's International House, City College of New York's Colin Powell School for Civic and Global Leadership, among others.
-He was a trustee of Yale Corporation, the governing body of Yale University and the Trilateral Commission.
+He has served on the boards of the Council on Foreign Relations, Columbia University's International House, City College of New York's Colin Powell School for Civic and Global Leadership.
+He was a trustee of Yale Corporation, the governing body of Yale University.

-In 2020, Zakaria was awarded the International Center for Journalists (ICFJ) Founders Award for Excellence in Journalism.

 Controversies

 Role in the 2003 invasion of Iraq

-In his 2006 book State of Denial, journalist Bob Woodward of The Washington Post described a 29 November 2001 meeting of Middle East analysts, including Zakaria, that was convened at the request of the then Deputy Secretary of Defense Paul Wolfowitz.
+In his 2006 book State of Denial, journalist Bob Woodward of The Washington Post described a November 29, 2001, meeting of Middle East analysts, including Zakaria, that was convened at the request of the then Deputy Secretary of Defense Paul Wolfowitz.
 According to a story in The New York Times on Woodward's book, the Wolfowitz meeting ultimately produced a report for President George W. Bush that supported the subsequent invasion of Iraq.
 Zakaria, however, later told The New York Times that he had briefly attended what he thought was "a brainstorming session".
 He was not told that a report would be prepared for the President, and in fact, the report did not have his name on it.
 The Times issued a correction.